 - As of 2016, 2 trillion searches are performed on Google annually

 - Each month, over 1 billion unique searchers use Google

 - Over 60 trillion webpages have been indexed on Google

 Which Search Engine are Your Visitors Using?

-Now that you have a better understanding on search engine market share, it's time to determine which search engine your site visitors are using.
-While you can assume many will be using Google, it's not always a safe bet—so check your stats today!
-If you find your visitors are using multiple browsers, you'll need to consider optimizing your site for such.
+Now that you have a better understanding of search engine market share, it's time to determine which search engine your site visitors are using.
+While you can assume many will be using Google, it's not always a safe bet—so check your stats.
+If you find your visitors are using multiple search engines, you'll need to consider optimizing your site for such.